About the Atlanta Black-Jewish Coalition

-The Marvin C. Goldstein Project Understanding Young Leadership Retreat
+Marvin C. Goldstein Black-Jewish Project Understanding Emerging Leaders Retreat

-Atlanta's Black and Jewish communities have shared a unique relationship for many years, but this relationship has changed and evolved over time, as the challenges to each community have become more complex.
+Atlanta's Black and Jewish communities have shared a unique relationship for many years, but this relationship has changed and evolved over time, as each community's challenges have become more complex.
 Today, the historic bond between Blacks and Jews is not always understood.
-Today's young people did not personally witness or participate in the struggles of the Civil Rights Era.
+Today's young people did not personally witness or participate in the struggles of the Civil Rights era.
 The stories of Black-Jewish cooperation are easily forgotten, particularly as there are few efforts to reinvigorate the relationship between the communities.
-Young leaders of both communities are steeped in their own issues and priorities.
+Young leaders who belong to either or both communities are steeped in their own issues and priorities.
 They may not know or understand the natural alliances that have long drawn Blacks and Jews together in pursuit of social justice.

-Project Understanding was born from the combined experiences of the Atlanta Black-Jewish Coalition and the strong desire on the part of ACCESS, the young adult division of American Jewish Committee, to create an opportunity for young Black and Jewish adults to share experiences and develop meaningful relationships.
+Project Understanding was born from the combined experiences of the Atlanta Black-Jewish Coalition and the strong desire on the part of ACCESS, the young adult division of American Jewish Committee, to create an opportunity for young adults who identify as Black and/or Jewish to share experiences and develop meaningful relationships.

 Beginning in 1989 and held every other year, Project Understanding has provided a unique opportunity for the young leadership of our communities.
 It is a forum where people of influence can share and learn from each other, and can begin to tap into a network that has been critical to Atlanta's relative success in negotiating race relations for the last many decades.